aurelia/documentation/English/get-started.md

 # Get Started

 **Welcome to Aurelia!** This tutorial will take you through creating a simple application using Aurelia and briefly explain its main concepts.
 We assume you are familiar with JavaScript, HTML, and CSS.
 To get a quick overview, we recommend you skip down to the section titled "Setting Up The HTML Page" so you can see how to use Aurelia straight away.
 Then, when you are ready to actually build something, come back and read about "Configuring Your Environment" and "Setting up the Project Structure and Build".
 To view the completed results of this tutorial, please have a look at our [navigation skeleton project](https://github.com/aurelia/skeleton-navigation/releases).

-You may also wish to download it and delete the contents of the _src_ folder in order to follow this tutorial since this would incur less manual setup on your part.
-That's what we would do anyway...
+> **Note:** Looking for this guide in another language?
+Have a look in our [documentation repo](https://github.com/aurelia/documentation).

 ## Configuring Your Environment

 Let's start by getting you set up with a great set of tools that you can use to build modern JavaScript applications.
 All our tooling is built on [Node.js](http://nodejs.org/).
-If you have that installed aready, great!
+If you have that installed already, great!
 If not, you should go to [the official web site](http://nodejs.org/), download and install it.
 Everything else we need will be installed via Node's package manager ([npm](https://docs.npmjs.com/getting-started/what-is-npm)).

 First, let's begin by installing [Gulp](http://gulpjs.com/) which we'll be using for build automation.
 If you don't have it already, you can use npm to set it up like this (you may need to use `sudo`):